-Don't want to miss an event or update?
-Join our mailing list!Sign up
+Don't want to miss an update or event?
+Stay connected through our newsletter.Sign up

 Do you have what it takes to join Canada’s next generation of high impact entrepreneurs